mighkel/installTAK-LXD/docs/02-CONTAINER-SETUP.md

 gdown 5.2.0 at /usr/local/lib/python3.10/dist-packages
 ```

+> 💡 **TIP**
-**Note:** You may see warnings about running pip as root - these can be safely ignored in a container environment.
+> You may see warnings about running pip as root - these can be safely ignored in a container environment.
+If gdown fails, try: `pip3 install gdown --break-system-packages`

 ---